vipulchib/aws-cloudformation/README.md

      B. We will create a Resource for Security Group and we will name it **AristaSecurityGroup**.
 For *'VpcId'* section of the Properties we will reference the *'AristaVPC'* Parameter we previously defined.
 In the following example we are allowing SSH (TCP port 22) and ICMP from 'everywhere' (0.0.0.0/0).
-The Security Group will be named as *'VPC-Arista- SecurityGroup'* but *'Arista'* portion of VPC's name will be derived from the VPC ID we defined in the Parameter section.
+The Security Group will be named as *'VPC-Arista- SecurityGroup'* but *'Arista'* portion of VPC's name will be derived by referencing the VPC ID we defined in the Parameter section.
       ```
       AristaSecurityGroup:
        Type: AWS::EC2::SecurityGroup